vapmail16/genai_cohort3/ai_agents_understanding/base_information.md

 When you invoke the graph:

-Initial state is passed in: {"graph_state": "Roshan will"}
+Initial state is passed in: {"graph_state": "Vikkas will"}

 Node 1 appends " will"